AsterYujano/Access-Control-Lists/README.md

 ```

 In an extended list, provide the source and the destination.
 The destination is the last one to be written.
-Put IP in the protocal place acts as list all the different protocols.
+Put IP in the protocol place acts as list all the different protocols.